 Omnichannel in retail means treating every customer interaction across every channel, physical store, website, mobile app, social media, customer support, email, as part of one continuous experience.
 The customer doesn’t think in “channels”; they think in “I want to buy this thing.”
 Omnichannel retail makes the entire experience match that mental model: pick up where you left off, no matter what channel you used last.
 A customer who looked at a product on Instagram, added it to their cart on the website, and asked a question via WhatsApp should be recognized at every step.

 This is different from multichannel retail, where a brand sells across multiple channels but treats each one as a separate operation with its own inventory, customer data, and team.
 Omnichannel connects them; multichannel doesn’t.
+And cross-channel sits in the middle: channels share marketing data but operations stay separate.
+Knowing the difference between all three matters more than most guides admit.

 Key Takeaways